Version2Software/cdk-examples/api-gateway/api-lambda/README.md

 the API Gateway sends a large event object to Lambda.
 In the case of nonproxy integration, the API Gateway only sends an event that contains what you specify.

-Note: this exampple project does not use any authorizaion for the API.
+Note: this example project does not use any authorizaion for the API.
 It is available to the public.
-However, the API only exerise one Lambda function that simply echoes back the event the it receives from the gateway.
+However, the API only exercises one Lambda function that simply echoes back the event that it receives from the gateway.

 # Cleaning up
 To avoid paying for the AWS resources created in this exercise, be sure to destroy the Cloud Formation stack.